 - Sublingual oil.
 CBD oil and tinctures are one of the most popular methods of consumption.
 With sublingual drops, you hold the liquid under your tongue.
 This allows the CBD to be absorbed directly to your bloodstream and bypass your digestive system.
 CBD is processed by your body quickly through this method, which means it should also leave your body sooner.

-- Edibles.
-Edibles are also a popular way to consume CBD.
+- Consumables.
+Consumables are also a popular way to take CBD.
 They come in many varieties, including gummies, capsules, cookies, and other foods.
 When you ingest CBD orally, it must pass through your digestive system and be processed by your liver before it enters your bloodstream.
 That means it takes a lot longer than sublingual oil to take effect: approximately 30 minutes to one hour.
 This slower processing means it takes more time – generally speaking, about five to ten days – for the CBD to leave your system.

 - Vape.
 Vaping is another way to imbibe in CBD.
 With this method, CBD is added to a vape pen or cartridge and is electronically heated.
 When you inhale CBD through vaping, the CBD enters your bloodstream immediately.
 Therefore, vaping is similar to sublingual oil in that you’ll feel the effects quickly, and the CBD should exit your system more rapidly.